They have a meter and ALWAYS stick to the meter!

 Avoid the taxis on the airports and bus stations that stay there and give a "fixed" price for the journey since it is always more than the meter would show!
 Try to get the yellow ones that are stoping to leave passenger in the front of the stations and/or departure areas.

 About the "drive around" thing written above, it is not that common anymore (I'm from Rio).
 And you can simple avoid that by taking cabs from companies instead of anyone from the street.
-Try to get the phone of a taxi company such as JB Taxi before you leave for the night out! over 6 years ago
+Try to get the phone of a taxi company such as JB Taxi before you leave for the night out! almost 7 years ago

 In Brazil, they have a meter ("taxímetro"), and the previous answers are right, you should generally stick to that.
 Companies or Cooperatives are safer and will give you the correct price (by taximeter).